EtricKombat/Course_Practical_Guide_EKS/_docs/ch5/cicd.md

 -code commit for source coe management offer microservices in isolated repository -code build for building our docker images pushing them to ecr and also running deployment instruction which in our case are based on helm .
-- code pipeline to connecting everything to gather applying everything to workflow .
+- code pipeline to connecting everything to gather applying automation to workflow .

 ![image](https://user-images.githubusercontent.com/33585301/119655095-ccecef00-be46-11eb-9fbd-54c0dc2f59cf.png)

-As we have been doing in all the chapters , let direct all we are doing to the well architecture framework in this case we are going to be
+As we have been doing in all the chapters , let direct all we are doing to the well architecture framework in this case we are going to be specific in 2 of the question of the operation excellence piller .